-When one thinks of flowers that exemplify elegance, the orchid often comes to mind.
+The orchid is a flower that exemplifies elegance.
 This tropical beauty worked Europeans into a hysteria known as Orchideliruim in the 1800s, during which it became fashionable to pay premium prices at auction for the blossoms.

 Today, centuries of careful breeding practices have made this once-rare flower accessible to any indoor plant lover.
-Should you consider adding an orchid to your plant collection?
-Learn a little more about their origins and care, and be sure to check out our new orchids in our houseplants collection.
+Are you considering adding an orchid to your plant collection?
+This article will teach you about orchid care, as well as interesting facts about this flower, its origins, and the different types of orchids.

 What is an orchid?